JosePedroNery/wind-turbine-gazebo/README.md

 **Pre-requisites**

-Operating System: Ubuntu 22.04 is the recommended OS for this project.
+Operating System: Ubuntu 22.04 is the recommended OS for this project.\n
 Software: Ensure that you have successfully installed ROS 2 (Humble) and Gazebo.

 **Running the Simulation**